EdwardTheCat/SchoolTag2/README.md

 - Schedule
 - Delays

-Login is mage with firebase authentification.
+Login is made with firebase authentification.

 Data are get from firebase realtime database.
 We have used bottomMenu, activity, fragment, adapter:recyclerView, viewholder, data class, constraintLayout... anko